Krafalski/breads/README.md

 ```

 Go to `http://localhost:3003/breads`
-to confirm you see your console log
+to confirm your controller is set up properly.

 ## Add 'data' to READ (INDEX/SHOW)